Your Guide to Planning, Planting, and Growing Eremurus

-Eremurus are known for their distinctive, bottle brush flowers that can rise to a height of 7 feet.
+Eremurus are known for their distinctive, bottle brush flowers that bloom from late spring through early summer.
+These blossoms can be 2-feet long and can rise to a height of 7 feet or more.
 The blossoms open from the bottom up and are available in colors ranging from white and pink to yellow and orange.
-These impressive early summer perennials, also known as foxtail lilies or desert candles, tower above other plants and add excitement to any flower garden.
+These impressive, early summer perennials, also known as foxtail lilies or desert candles, tower above other plants and add excitement to any flower garden.

 Eremurus are native to the arid grasslands of Afghanistan and Iran.
 They are relatively cold tolerant if grown in very well-drained soil.
 Most varieties are winter hardy in zones 6-11.

 These clump-forming perennials can have leaves that are grasslike or strappy.
-The foliage emerges in early spring and the leaves are sensitive to frost.
+The foliage emerges in early spring and is sensitive to frost.
 If necessary, protect the foliage with horticultural fabric.
 In cool climates, plant eremurus in a sheltered location.

-After flowering, the leaves will die back and the plant will be dormant until the following year.
-During summer, fall and winter, it's important for the roots to be in soil that is dry, rather than consistently moist.
+After flowering, it's normal for the leaves of the eremuris to die back.
+The plant will be dormant until it reemerges the following spring.
+During summer, fall and winter, it's important for the corms and their roots to be in soil that is dry, rather than consistently moist.

 Plant eremurus in fertile soil with excellent drainage.
 When preparing the planting area, add organic matter to lighten the soil and if possible, raise the soil level to improve drainage.
 A sandy loam is ideal.

 Choose a warm location where the plants will get full sun and the tall flowers will be protected from strong winds.
 Keep in mind that the roots of eremurus are shallow and they don't like being crowded or forced to compete with neighboring plants.
 Once midsummer arrives and the eremurus are dormant, it’s fine for other perennials to overshadow them.